anoya97/anoya97/README.md

 # ¡Hey!
 I'm Armando Noya 👋

-I'm a 25-year-old Computer Science student at the University of A Coruña, currently working as an IT Support Specialist at Hispatel Soluciones SLU.
+I'm a 25-year-old Computer Science student at the University of A Coruña, currently working as an IT Support Specialist at Plexus Tech.

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=anoya97&show_icons=true&theme=radical)